yuzu-emu/yuzu-emu.github.io/site/content/entry/ldn-is-here/index.md

 Now that the virtual rooms were taken care of, Tobi moved onto the `LDN` service and its protocols.
 Using the research and code from the [ldn_mitm](https://github.com/spacemeowx2/ldn_mitm) project, he implemented the necessary changes for yuzu instances to communicate with each other over these virtual rooms.
-While implementing, Tobi put an extra emphasis on ensuring no personal data like IPs was leaked to the other room members.
+During this process, Tobi put an extra emphasis on ensuring no personal data, such as IP addresses, was leaked to the other room members.

 As the feature slowly matured, Tobi began utilizing yuzu's internal team of testers to verify the feature across several titles for compatibility and performance validation.

-With the multiple testing iterations, various bugs and glitches were found. german77 relied on his own reverse-engineering and hardware tests to debug these issues, which made it easy for the team to fix them all.
+With the multiple testing iterations, various bugs and glitches were found. german77 relied on his own reverse-engineering and hardware tests to debug these issues, which then made it easy for the team to fix these various problems.
 He also made several UI fixes to improve its usability and brought the codebase up to yuzu standards.

 ## Compatibility